smessie/Article-ESWC2024-DFDP/content/introduction.md

 This paper tackles this problem by introducing a _DFDP (Declarative Form Description Pipeline)_ by looking at Web forms as a whole of 3 separate parts: *display*, *shape*, and *reasoning*.
 In the DFDP, a form generator outputs the form description that serves as input to a form renderer.
-To accomplish decentralization, the decentralized data storage technology [Solid](cite:cites solid) is used.
 The display part defines how the form should look element-wise.
 The shape part defines the expected data structure.
 Lastly, the reasoning part describes what to do with the filled-in data at certain events such as submission.
 These 3 parts provide a fully declarative description of the form, leaving no assumptions to be made by the application.
-In addition, the application needs to be able to understand any vocabulary used to express the description to fully decouple the description from the application.
+In addition, the application needs to understand any vocabulary used to express the description to fully decouple the description from the application.
-This necessitates schema alignment to map the description to the vocabulary the application understands.
+This necessitates schema alignment to map the description to the vocabulary the application understands, also removing the assumption that all applications will use the same language.
-Only then will the data and the application be fully decoupled, as it cannot be assumed that all applications will use the same language to define data.

 The remaining paper is structured as follows.
 [](#related-work) discusses related work, followed by a motivating example and a discussion of the requirements in [](#requirements).